 - Surgical Planning Models: 3D models of bones or organs can alleviate some of the difficulties associated with surgical planning and design.

-- Dental Solutions: Dental 3D printing technology allows for personalized crowns, dentures, and aligners for each patient, reducing treatment times.
+- Dental Solutions: Dental 3D printing technology enables the creation of personalized crowns, dentures, and aligners for each patient, thereby reducing treatment times.

 - Bioprinting Tissues and Organs: In the future, bioprinting may allow functional organs and tissues to be printed and transplanted.